 Universities make up the largest group of higher education institutions.
 There are over 2000 accredited universities in the country.
 We can additionally highlight technological, pedagogical, and art universities.
 Most of them are state-owned, but at the beginning of the 20th century, the number of private universities began to grow: now there are about 700 of them.
 As a rule, each university has a main profile, with an emphasis on certain specialties.
 For example, future doctors strive to get into Fudan University and Tongji University, and the best liberal arts education is traditionally can be found at Shanghai University.
 However, almost every university has a long list of programs to choose from, ranging from biology to marketing.

 Institutes, for the most part, also have the status of universities, but unlike them, they rarely offer programs above the bachelor’s level.
 Also here you can get a two-year education, similar to the associate level.
 Most often, these universities are highly specialized.
 For example, there are separate institutes of sports, engineering, transport, etc. The number of such educational institutions in China is dwindling: many institutes are expanding and changing their name to "university" or become a part of a larger university.

 Sino-foreign universities — a project of the Ministry of Education of China on cooperation with other countries.
 The country already has universities working in partnership with renowned institutions such as NYU, Berkeley, Sorbonne, and others.
 The studies partly or completely follow a foreign program, implement research projects together with foreign colleagues, and offer an exchange semester in partner universities.

 In addition to universities, there are about 1400 different colleges and technical schools in China where you can get vocational education.
 Most of these institutions operate independently, and some are attached to universities.
 The latter, also offer undergraduate programs.
 Studying here is primarily focused on the employment of young Chinese in such popular areas as agriculture, finance, medicine, tourism, transport, etc. Many colleges gladly accept foreigners if they speak Chinese.

 After a minimum of 9 years of school education in your home country, you can enter a "youth college" (dazhuan), and after 11 years — a higher vocational technical school (gaodeng zhiye jishu xueyuan).
 The study duration is about 3 years.
 Depending on the length and complexity of the program, college graduates receive certificates or diplomas.
 These documents are ranked below the bachelor's degree, so their holders can enroll in the first year of a university.
 In rare cases, vocational schools have an agreement with the university, thanks to which graduates have the opportunity to immediately enroll in the 2nd or 3rd year of a bachelor’s program.

-Public and private universities in ChinaPublic universities in China are the majority.
+Public universities in China are the majority.
 They all receive funding from the government and the country's Ministry of Education.
-However, only the leading universities from the C9 League are fully supported by the state.
+However, only the leading universities from the C9 League are fully supported by the stateanalog of Ivy League schools.
 In the second half of the 20th century, with the advent of communism, almost all universities in China were nationalized.
 Because of this, public universities are still the largest, most popular, and prestigious.
 The majority of the local applicants tend to go there.
 In 2021, 50 state-owned Chinese universities entered the world QS ranking.
 Tsinghua University is ahead of such renowned private universities in the United States as Penn, Yale, Cornell, and Columbia University, while Peking University has overtaken the University of California and Johns Hopkins University.